Martin Marty (bishop)

-Marty was the first abbot of St. Meinrad Monastery in Indiana, the first vicar apostolic of Dakota Territory, where he ministered to the Lakota Sioux; and the second bishop of the Roman Catholic Diocese of Saint Cloud.
-His zeal for the Native American missions earned him the title, "The Apostle of the Sioux".
+Marty was the first abbot of Saint Meinrad Archabbey in Indiana; the first vicar Apostolic of Dakota Territory, where he ministered to the Lakota Sioux; and the second bishop of Saint Cloud in Minnesota His zeal for the Native American missions earned him the title, "The Apostle of the Sioux".

 Biography

 Early life

-James Marty was born in the Canton Schwyz, Switzerland, on January 12, 1834, the son of a shoemaker and church sexton and his wife.
-Before the age of two, he severely burned his mouth and face in an accident when trying to drink from a bottle of acid in his father's shop.
+James Marty was born in Canton Schwyz, Switzerland, on January 12, 1834, the son of a shoemaker and church sexton and his wife.
+Before age two, he severely burned his mouth and face when trying to drink from a bottle of acid in his father's shop.
 The acid caused swelling that nearly suffocated him; it left his face permanently disfigured.

-After graduating from the Jesuit-run gymnasium in his hometown, Marty was granted a musical scholarship to the Jesuit college at Fribourg.
-There he heard about the work of Jesuit Father Pierre De Smet in western North America, and was inspired to work as a missionary among the American Indians.
-After the Sonderbund War of 1847, the Jesuit Order was expelled by Switzerland's Anti-Catholic government.
-The Benedictine Order worked to fill the ensuing educational vacuum.
-On December 21, 1847, young Marty was enrolled at the Benedictine school attached to Einsiedeln Abbey.
+After graduating from the Jesuit-run gymnasium in his hometown, Marty was granted a musical scholarship to the Jesuit college at Fribourg, Switzerland.
+While there, he learned about the work of Reverend Pierre De Smet, a Jesuit missionary in the Western United States.
+De Smet inspired Marty to become a priest and serve as a missionary to the Native Americans.

+After the Sonderbund War of 1847 between Catholic and Protestant cantons, the Swiss Confederation expelled the Jesuits from the country, but allowed the Benedictine Order to remain.
+On December 21, 1847, Marty enrolled at the Benedictine school attached to Einsiedeln Abbey.After his graduation, Marty entered the Benedictine novitiate at age 20; he took his final vows on May 29, 1855, assuming the name Brother Martin Marty.

 Priesthood

-After graduation, Marty entered the Benedictine novitiate at age 20; he took his final vows on May 29, 1855, assuming the name Brother Martin Marty.
-He was ordained to the priesthood for the Benedictine Order by Bishop Johann Peter Mirer in Switzerland on September 14, 1856.
-In 1859, he was assigned a professorship of moral theology.
+Marty was ordained to the priesthood for the Benedictines at Einsiedeln Abbey by Bishop Johann Peter Mirer on September 14, 1856.
+In 1859, the Benedictines assigned him to teach moral theology at the abbey.

-In 1860, Abbot Heinrich Schmid von Baar ordered Marty to travel to the United States to take over the abbey's debt-ridden daughter house at St. Meinrad, Indiana.
-Although the assignment was intended to last only one year, Marty proved so adept at building up the formerly failing monastery that Schmid von Baar decided that it was God's will for his young protégé to remain there.
-When the conventual priory was established five years later, Marty was selected as the first prior.
+In 1860, Abbot Heinrich Schmid von Baar sent Marty to the United States for one year to manage the Benedictine Saint Meinrad monastery at St. Meinrad, Indiana.
+Marty succeeded in reducing Saint Meinrad's debt, saving it from dissolution.
+Schmid von Baar decided to designate Marty as its permanent leader.
+When Saint Meinrad was established as a conventual priory five years later, Marty was selected as the first prior.